Shrutii32/Buffer-7.0/Team 62  Smart Ticket Routing/README.md

  📌 Intelligent Ticket Allocation & Priority Management System
+ // Team members: Shruti Ambekar, Ketaki Bhate, Gayatri Bhujbal, Shreya Dhage

 ## 🚀 Overview
 This project is a backend-based **Ticket Management System** that automatically categorizes, prioritizes, and allocates support tickets to agents using a smart rule-based engine.